 This research shows a relationship between age and measles suspects before and during the COVID-19 pandemic.
 Before the pandemic, most measles suspects were aged 5-13 years.
 Children in this age group are already active in activities outside the home, such as playing, going to school, and other activities.
-According to Marniasih (cited in Fadhila,2023), 60% of measles is transmitted when children do activities outside the home (13).
-Before the pandemic, most measles suspects were in the 5-13 year age range, whereas during the pandemic, most were in young people.
+About 60% of measles cases are spread when children are active outside the home (13).
+Before the pandemic, most measles suspects were in the 5-13 years age range, whereas during the pandemic, most were in young people.
 This can happen to toddlers because they have not received measles immunization due to restrictions on activities due to COVID-19, including health services in providing immunization.
 Providing measles immunization to toddlers will provide 85% efficacy on the immune system, so if the child does not have immunity, it will make the child susceptible to measles (19).